strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 author: Shubham Rawat
 ---

-Apache Kafka is a platform which is designed to be scalable.
+Apache Kafka is a platform designed for scalability.
 You can always scale in or scale out your Kafka Clusters based on your use case.
-When dealing with scaling down of cluster, you have to make sure that data across the brokers are moved/copied across the cluster.
+When scaling down a cluster, it's crucial to ensure that data across brokers is moved or copied throughout the cluster.
 There can be a possibility that while scaling down, you forgot to remove the partition replicas from the broker that is going to be removed and due to that you will have to suffer data loss.
 But don't worry, with Strimzi 0.38, we have introduced the broker scale down check which is going to take care of this problem.